 Lori, a graduate of Catherine Scott Secretarial School, has been a member of the ADS team for 24 years.
 Lori grew up with a several family members and friends who have disabilities - which made this a natural and rewarding field for her to enter.
-She began learning ASL in the 1980s for a friend who was going deaf and loved it.
+She began learning ASL in the 1980s for a friend who was going deaf, and loved being able to communicate in a new way, with more people.
 Her husband is Deaf-Blind and attended Harper before starting his own business.
 After serving as a department secretary for salespeople for twelve years, Lori started working for a psychosocial rehabilitation organization; her eyes opened to non-profit and she never looked back.

 When Sara first set foot on the campus of Western Maryland College in 1998 she didn't know she'd begin a life-long journey into the Deaf Community.
 An American Sign Language interpreter for twenty years, Sara has worked in a variety of settings before coming to Harper.
 Sara also holds a Master's degree in Organizational Management.
 As a member of the Gamma Sigma Sigma service sorority, volunteerism has always been important to Sara and she continues to serve in various volunteer roles.